-NOTE: You’ll need to learn and understand how broken link building works as a method for acquiring links.
+Note: You’ll need to learn and understand how broken cannabis link building works as a method for acquiring links.
 It will take you some time to get used to it, so be patient and don’t quit too soon.

-- You can start you campaign by using various programs such as Check My Links plugin or AhRefs.
+- You can start your campaign by using various programs such as the Check My Links plugin or AhRefs.
 This will help you find pages that got a lot of links and are broken.

-- Create similar post to the original one.
-Have in mind that it has to be of the same quality or even better.
+- Create a similar post to the original one.
+Keep in mind that it has to be of the same quality or even better.
 Otherwise, people won’t link to you.

 - Not everyone will link back.
 Some of these links were personal favors and cannot be replicated in this manner.

 There are lots of experts that will tell you that guest posting is risky.
-That it’s becoming a black hat link building strategy.
+And that it’s becoming a black hat link building strategy.

-If you asked me, I don’t recall the last time I saw someone get penalized for guest posts.
-You have to be really bad at it to get in trouble.
+If you asked me, I don’t recall the last time I saw someone penalized for guest posts.
+You have to be bad at it to get in trouble.